Siddarthjain123/Quora-Question-Pairing/README.md

 • Performed feature extraction and extracted 20+ features with tf-idf weighted word2vec and fuzz ratio.

-• Implemented models with Randomised Search CV and obtained best f1 score as 0.86 and log-loss error of 0.36
+• Implemented models with Randomised Search CV and obtained best f1 score as 0.86 and log-loss error of 0.36 with the xgboost technique.